Financial-Times/o-layout/README.md

 	</div>
 ```

+There is also an actions overview.
+These support a footer, which is useful for highlighting calls to action with links or buttons.

 Actions overview with 4 items with footer:
 ```
 ├———————————————————————————————————————┤
 | content | content | content | content |
 | content |         | content | content |
 | content |         | content |         |
+├———————————————————————————————————————┤
 | footer  | footer  | footer  | footer  |
 ├———————————————————————————————————————┤
 ```